 Then, we decided to go with three paths:

 We created an Intercom tag that would automatically turn on the beta feature for any user with this tag.
 Once that was implemented, we created a follow up action for this bot path, to automatically add our Intercom tag triggering the feature flip for their account!
 In the past, I had to manually add these tags after I had a convo with a user.
-With chatbots, I can completely automate this tedious task.
+With Intercom chat bots, I can completely automate this tedious task.

 Nope, not yet 👎